-This page needs to be re-organized and revised.
-It was last updated in 2009, so evaluations and comparison of the various software is not current.
+This page needs to be re-organized, revised and updated.
+Its last significant update was in 2009, so evaluations and comparison of the various software are not current and the information may be old.

 This page consists of an overview and some notes concerning computers in genealogy.
 The information technology field continues to change continuously and rapidly, and those changes directly impact (and hopefully benefit and assist) genealogists.
 Those changes far exceed the ability of this page to keep up with it all.
 There is now even an annual conference (Roots-Tech) needed to present all the genealogy-related information technology changes that occur during the year.
 So this page will be almost historical in nature, with some basic, brief and general descriptions of computer-based tools and facilites.